alialib/alia/docs/high-level-flow.md

 Note that all of this is transparent to `demo_ui`.
 The event that's being transported through the UI tree is tucked away in the context argument.
 All `demo_ui` has to do is declare what should be there and what it should do.
-The leaves of the tree (e.g., `dom::button`) worry about what type of event is being processed and how to respond to it.
-(In fact, steps 1 and 3 above are actually just 'refresh' events. `dom::button` responds to refresh events by making sure that there is a button in the DOM where it should be and that the label is correct.)
+The leaves of the tree (e.g., `html::button`) worry about what type of event is being processed and how to respond to it.
+(In fact, steps 1 and 3 above are actually just 'refresh' events. `html::button` responds to refresh events by making sure that there is a button in the DOM where it should be and that the label is correct.)